ColinShaw/fast-configurable-image-labeler/other/README.md

 negative feature set.
 This isn't a big deal since it is the negative feature set and we don't want to detect the dogs or the error detections as member of our positive image classes anyway.
+You may want to remove any that are difficult to differentiate from some of your positive class examples, though.
 The Oxford-IIIT pet data set itself can be obtained [here](http://www.robots.ox.ac.uk/~vgg/data/pets/).

 For the specific positive image classes, you can simply